Legal Advice for Special Needs Trust — 126 results

 A SNT allows the disabled person to have unlimited assets held in trust.
 These assets would not be considered countable for qualification... more

-Written by attorney Daniel Purtell, over 5 years ago.
+Written by attorney Daniel Purtell, almost 6 years ago.

 What is a Special Needs Trust?
 A Special Needs Trust is a trust that holds assets for the benefit of a beneficiary with special needs.
 It is specifically designed to provide for the... more

-Written by attorney Pamela Polani, almost 2 years ago.
+Written by attorney Pamela Polani, about 2 years ago.

 1. What are Supplemental Security Income (SSI) and